benbeezy/Dollo/README.md

 # Extra cool facts

-1) I can up with the origional version of this when I was 16 and in high school and it was done in blender becuase that all I knew how to use
+1) I came up with the origional version of this when I was 16 and in high school and it was done in blender becuase thats all I knew how to use

 2) This printer as it stands is under 1KG of printed parts

-3) We printed the first Dollo on 3 Prusa Mendal printer that were printer on other printers them selves and so on, all the way back to the start, so these machine have no only open-source in their genealogy
+3) We printed the first Dollo on 3 Prusa Mendal printer that were printer on other printers them selves and so on, all the way back to the start, so these machine have only open-source in their genealogy

 4) I lived 300 miles from the printer that I used and did all of the printing over the internet using octopi to print the first Dollo